-3. The AAO/Title IX Coordinator may implement supportive measures to a student to reduce the risk of further discrimination or harassment to a student while an investigation is pending.
-Examples of supportive measures include, but are not limited to, ordering no contact between the individuals involved or changing classes.
+3. The AAO/Title IX Coordinator may implement supportive measures (consistent with any applicable collective bargaining agreement provisions) to reduce the risk of further discrimination or harassment while an investigation is pending.
+Examples of supportive measures include, but are not limited to, ordering no contact between the individuals involved; changing a work location or changing a work schedule.
 4. The complaint will be investigated by a trained internal or external individual designated by the Superintendent and the AAO/Title IX Coordinator.
 Any complaint about an employee who holds a supervisory position shall be investigated by a person who is not subject to that supervisor's authority.
 Any complaint about the Superintendent should be submitted to the Chair of the Board, who should consult with legal counsel concerning the handling and investigation of the complaint.
 5. The investigator shall consult with the AAO/Title IX Coordinator as agreed during the investigation process.
 6. The respondent will be provided with an opportunity to be heard as part of the investigation.
 The complainant shall not be required to attend meetings with the respondent, but may choose to do so as part of an informal resolution process.
-7. The complainant and the respondent may suggest witnesses to be interviewed and/or submit materials they believe are relevant to the complaint.
+7. The complainant and the respondent may suggest witnesses and/or submit materials they believe are relevant to the complaint.
 8. If the complaint is against an employee of the school unit, any rights conferred under an applicable collective bargaining agreement shall be applied.
 9. Privacy rights of all parties to the complaint shall be maintained in accordance with applicable state and federal laws.
 10. The investigation shall be completed within 40 business days of receiving the complaint, if practicable.
 Reasonable extensions of time for good reason shall be allowed.
 11. The investigator shall provide a written report and findings to the AAO/Title IX Coordinator.